 Southern Augusta Street Area

-Central Augusta Street Area sounds about 30% louder than Southern Augusta Street Area to the human ear, a 3.8 dBA gap.
+To the human ear, noise in northwestern Augusta Street Area sounds about 35% louder than in southern Augusta Street Area, a 4.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Augusta St do you need to be?